vbabashov/house-prices/README.md

 ### Problem Statement:

 In this project, I'll develop prediction models using the house prices dataset from Aimes, IA.
 The goal is to demonstrate the 4 steps of the Data Science project lifecycle: Define, Discover, Develop and Deploy.
 First, I'll establish simple baseline model using the OLS regression, and then I'll develop a few predictive models, namely, random forest, xgboost and lightgbm regression models and compare the performance of these models against the baseline with the aim to get better predictive performance.
-The implementation of similar price prediction models will potentially allow housing agencies, real-estate companies, banks, municipial governments and home buyers to make informed decisions with respect to market pricing.
+The implementation of similar price prediction models will potentially allow housing agencies (e.g, CMHC) real-estate companies, central and commercial banks, municipial governments and home buyers to make informed decisions with respect to market pricing.

 ### 1. Define:

-- Define the Problem: The objective of this ML exercise is to determine the best model to predict house prices.
+- Define the Problem: The objective of this ML exercise is to determine the best model to predict house prices in Aimes, IA.

 ### 2. Discover: